panushri25/academic-kickstart/content/publication/helpmesearch.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "ACM SIGIR Conference on Human Information Interaction and Retrieval, SIGIR" publication_short = ""
+publication = " ACM Special Interest Group on Information Retrieval" publication_short = "SIGIR"

 # Abstract and optional shortened version.
 abstract = "Implemented a novel framework where the search engine and the user work together to iteratively reformulate a input query.
 Method is shown to improve retrieval accuracy for difficult queries. "